 Hyland Lake Park Reserve is a great cross country ski destination with 9.5 miles of groomed trails for both classic and skate skiers.
 It’s one of two in Hennepin County that makes artificial snow on 3 miles of its trails (the other is Elm Creek).

 The park hosts the Twin Cities Orthopedics Ski Rennet in January each year, a major event in partnership with LL Bean.
 They run a bunch of ski races over the two days including juniors and skijoring races.

 Hyland also has 5 miles of snowshoe trails in two separate sections, along with lots of off-trail options.
-This winter map covers the entire park.
-This winter map shows the snowshoe trails by Richardson Nature Center.
+There’s a winter map on this page that covers the entire park.
+That same map shows the snowshoe trails by Richardson Nature Center.

 Lake Rebecca Park Reserve (Rockford)

 Lake Rebecca Park Reserve has over 30 miles of multi-use ungroomed trails for cross country skiing, snowshoeing and winter hiking.
 Off the beaten path for Hennepin County, you’ll have lots of space to explore, and no Three Rivers ski pass is needed here.
 Of course that means no rental equipment is available either!
 But for those with your own skis or shoes, this scenic Park is waiting for you.
 Here’s the Lake Rebecca winter map.